thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 #### Link websocket to wrapper functions:

-Initally the functions return nil or common.ErrNotYetImplemented
+Initially the functions return nil or common.ErrNotYetImplemented

 ```go
 // SubscribeToWebsocketChannels appends to ChannelsToSubscribe